MarcoMuellner/domaindrivenjs/packages/core/src/domainServices/domain-services-guide.md

-# Working with Domain Services in domainify
+# Working with Domain Services in domaindrivenjs

 Domain Services are a fundamental building block in Domain-Driven Design (DDD).
-This guide explains how to create and use domain services effectively in your domain model with domainify.
+This guide explains how to create and use domain services effectively in your domain model with domaindrivenjs.

 ## What are Domain Services?